kypexfly/cybertech/README.md

+## Work In Progress List
+* Add pagination in products page (search included)
+* Sort and filter elements

 ## TODO List
-* Add pagination in products page (search included)
 * Add landing page
 * Add breadcrums
-* Add transitions when
+* Add transitions/skeletons when
-    * loading list of components
+    * loading list of components and pagination

-## Work In Progress List
-* Sort and filter elements
+* When adding to cart, open dialog asking the quantity

 ## Completed List
 * Carousel (Latest products)
 * Search by category